Educational Resources

 Find educational resources related to Hydraulic Engineering

-* This section will be constantly growing.
-Help us to add new links of interest by sending us an email to info@ihbeya.com.
+* This section will be continuously growing.
+Help us incorporate new links of interest by sending us an email to info@ihbeya.com.

-Demonstration in a 2D physical model (wave flume) of how different types of coastal defenses affect wave overtopping and flood risk.
-This video compares the performance of vertical and recurved breakwaters, stepped and sloped revetments, rock armor, and submerged breakwaters.
+Demonstration in a 2D physical model (wave tank) of how different types of coastal defenses affect wave overtopping and flood risk.
+This video compares the performance of vertical and curved seawalls, stepped and sloped revetments, rock armor, and submerged breakwaters.

-Test in physical model of the effect of different engineering structures such as landfills, bridges, culverts and debris filters, on the flow in rivers and canals.
+Physical model demonstration of the effect of different engineering structures such as weirs, bridges, culverts, and debris filters on flow in rivers and channels.

 Video explaining how sandy beaches are formed and how they are affected by nature and man-made structures.